Advocate Mutual Divorce lawyers

 After statements by both husband and wife are recorded for the Second motion & if the judge is satisfied that all the necessary grounds and requirements for the divorce have been met, the couple is granted a Decree of Divorce.

+The entire process and procedure for the 2nd motion are usually the same as it is for the 1st motion.
 If a joint statement for the second motion is not made within the period of 18 months, then the court will not pass the decree of the divorce.

 In the event, either party withdraws the divorce petition within 18 months of the filing of the First Motion Petition or refuses to make a joint statement for Second Motion and if the concerned party continues to refuse consent to the Mutual Consent divorce petition, the court no longer has the right to grant a divorce decree.

 The law is well settled that either of the parties may withdraw their consent at any time before the passing of the decree.
+The most important requirement for a grant of divorce by mutual consent is the free consent of both parties.

 In other words, unless there is a complete agreement between the husband and the wife for the dissolution of the marriage and unless the court is completely satisfied, it cannot grant a decree for divorce by mutual consent.